-This is a phase 1b/2, multicenter, open-label trial to evaluate the safety of
+This is a phase 1b/2, multicenter, open-label, basket trial to evaluate the safety of

 talimogene laherparepvec injected intrahepatically into liver tumors alone and in combination

-with systemic IV administration of pembrolizumab, in subjects with non-HCC liver
+with systemic IV administration of pembrolizumab, in subjects with non-HCC liver metastases

-the safety of intrahepatic injection of talimogene laherparepvec into liver tumors alone and safety of talimogene laherparepvec in combination with systemic
+is to evaluate the safety of intrahepatic injection of talimogene laherparepvec into liver

+the efficacy and safety of talimogene laherparepvec in combination with systemic

 Summary of Subject Eligibility Criteria: